mowangphy/cnn_based_saliency/README.md

 On Pascal VOC 2012 this method achieves 0.685 F_0.3 score on the test set.

-If you hope to use the codes, please cite:
+If you hope to use the codes, please cite (the paper has been accepted by IJCNN 2017):

-@article{pan2016deep,
+@article{pan2017deep,

-  title={A Deep Learning Based Fast Image Saliency Detection Algorithm},
+  title={A Fast Method for Saliency Detection by Back-Propagating A Convolutional Neural Network and Clamping Its Partial Outputs},

   author={Pan, Hengyue and Jiang, Hui},

-  journal={arXiv preprint arXiv:1602.00577},

-  year={2016}
+  year={2017}

 }